Florida State Seminoles: Olympians

-FSU alums have competed at the Olympic Games, winning sixteen medals: five golds, four silvers, and seven bronzes.
-Florida State has competed at consecutive Olympics since the 1972 Summer Olympics, sending a school-record 21 Olympians in 2016.
+FSU alums have competed at the Olympic Games, winning seventeen medals: six golds, four silvers, and seven bronzes.
+Florida State has sent athletes to every edition of the summer games since the 1972 Summer Olympics, sending a school-record 26 Olympians in 2024.

 2006–2010 NCAA penalties

 The athletic department emerged in January 2010 from NCAA sanctions resulting from the discovery of academic cheating by athletes in 2006–2007.
 This discovery involved athletes in ten sports programs who were taking an online course in music history.
 An NCAA investigation resulted in scholarship limits and negation of wins involving compromised athletes.
 Florida State appealed parts of the decision.
 The penalties removed fourteen football wins from the career total of Seminoles football coach Bobby Bowden, yet the coach temporarily claimed the all-time record for Division 1 football wins in 2012 when a far larger number of victories was deducted from the career total of Pennsylvania State University football coach Joe Paterno.
-Paterno's wins were later reinstated, however, following an appeal from the Penn State Board of Trustees in January 2015., leaving Coach Bowden with the 2nd all-time winningest record in Division 1 football.
+Paterno's wins were later reinstated, however, following an appeal from the Penn State Board of Trustees in January 2015, leaving Coach Bowden with the 2nd all-time winningest record in Division 1 football.

 Additionally, FSU vacated 22 wins in men's basketball, an NCAA post season baseball victory, one national championship in men's track and field, an NCAA tournament victory in women's basketball, as well as other wins in these and several other men's and women's sports.